 Unbelievers are going to fornicate and live by their flesh because they don’t have the holy spirit (John 14:15-17, Rom 8:5-11).
 This is why contraception is a part of the solution, it’s for the people who won’t stop fornicating.
-Furthermore, if we really want to preserve life then that means responsibility on the church community to help these mothers (rape victims and otherwise) and provide resources for them to carry a baby to term.
+Furthermore, if we really want to preserve life then that means the church community should help these mothers (rape victims and otherwise) and provide resources for them to carry a baby to term.
 Like the pro-life pregnancy centers that provide resources for women in crisis pregnancies.
 The Bible says to take care of the poor among us including widows and orphans (Deut 10:18, Deut 14:28-29, Deut 27:19, Zech 7:8-10, Isa 1:23, James 1:27).
 While not all single mothers are widows, widows with children are single mothers.
 In addition, there would have been mothers who were raped in ancient Israel, so socioeconomically they are equal.

 The Gospel is the good news that God wants a relationship with everyone on Earth and he’s offered salvation and eternal life through Jesus.
-Jesus promised God’s holy spirit who will renew our minds and help us overcome nature (Gal 5:16, Gal 6:7-8).
+Jesus promised God’s Holy Spirit who will renew our minds and help us overcome nature (Gal 5:16, Gal 6:7-8).
 People don’t typically want children aborted because they’re “murderous bloodlusted psychopaths” but instead because they’re scared that they won’t be able to take care of them.
 This is where God steps in and becomes the “ezer” (עֶזֶר) or “helper”, and those who have trust (or faith), won’t have any real reason to fear.
 Jesus, God, and even angels say “fear not” multiple times in the bible.
 Fears drive sin, but faith gives us the confidence that we won’t have to act in sin because God will take care of us.
 Governments are secular institutions so they don’t follow the holy spirit, so it is up to the body of Christ to influence the culture and change minds and give people hope by sharing the gospel.

 If there is a fatal medical problem then doctors can only do their best.
-Killing a child is murder both in the womb or out of it, and would technically be murder which conflicts with most countries’ laws.
+Killing a child is murder both in the womb or out of it, and would technically conflict with most countries’ laws.
 Politics has caused all kinds of issues with this topic since people keep redefining the definition of life or framing those that had an abortion as “Satan-worshipping psychopaths”.
 The gaslighting on both sides of the political aisle makes this worse than it needs to be.
 Loving women include loving little girls in the womb and mothers in crisis.
 We must acknowledge that some mothers have medical emergencies that were going to end up with a dead baby no matter what.
-Satan’s only involvement is in causing the medical trouble, setting up the negative circumstances surrounding the conception, and/or driving the fears that led the women to believe the child’s death is the only way out.
+Satan’s only involvement is in causing medical trouble, setting up the negative circumstances surrounding the conception, and/or driving the fears that led the women to believe the child’s death is the only way out.
 There are many non-Christians who are personally pro-life like many Wiccans for example because they recognize the spiritual aspects of conception.
 People also have concerns about manipulators who have historically used this issue to target certain groups of people.
 Either to force population growth in poverty for easy manipulation (anti-abortion) or to control and limit populations because of eugenics (pro-abortion).
 If the focus was simply dealing with medical issues and letting healthy pregnancies go to term, then most rational people would submit to the idea.

 Having responsible laws that restrict the definition of medical treatment to preserving life rather than ending it when it is medically uncalled for, is necessary for consistency with laws against murder.
 Women need reassurances that there will be resources available (prenatal care, child-care, etc) to help them carry a child to be adopted, or help them raise the child, especially in cases of rape.
 We should also attempt to limit the consequences of fornication with contraception.
 In addition, men need to be held to higher standards for the children they father.
 This may mean forgoing privacy laws on DNA testing, which is a necessary sacrifice that anyone who is truly pro-life should be willing to make so that men can be accountable.
 This should cause more men to think twice about fornicating without contraception or getting sterilized if they don’t want children.
 There needs to be some shared accountability for procreation in bad circumstances.
 People are going to break moral laws because sin nature has corrupted humanity, and the secular government has limitations.
 Therefore the church must cultivate a new culture based on the principles of the Kingdom of God so that people will have less reason to want an abortion and overcome and avoid behavior that leads to crisis pregnancies.
 There is a way out and that is following Jesus so one can be made free from sin and fear.
 The first target regarding this issue is the men because they are unfairly conceiving and abandoning their responsibilities.